-A wide variety of data visualization interview questions can come up, from basics like design philosophy and how you approach creating a visualization to Tableau technical questions.
+Various data visualization interview questions can come up, from basics like design philosophy and how you approach creating a visualization to Tableau technical questions.
 Therefore, to ace a data visualization interview, you should be prepared to:

 With a more established team, you can expect more technical questions about specific tools, as well as culture fit and behavioral questions to determine if you’re right for the team.

-Overall, data visualization interview topics fall into five categories::
+Overall, data visualization interview topics fall into five categories:

 You’ll see a variation of this question in every data visualization interview.
 The question is asked to understand your design philosophy at a basic level and also your ability to design for a specific audience.
 You can talk about specific characteristics like: